 If you get your prescriptions from our dispensary the team can arrange to have your regular medication ready each month so that you don't need to remember to request them.
 Please ask Jo, Dawn, Helen or Sally-Anne for details.

 PLEASE NOTE THAT IDENTIFICATION WILL HAVE TO BE SHOWN TO COLLECT MEDICATION, PRESCRIPTIONS OR SICK NOTES.

 Your medication review date is shown clearly on the right hand side of your prescription.
 Once it is passed only one more month of medication can be issued before you have to see a GP for a review.
-If your only medication is the contraceptive pill this review can be booked with Sister Bev or Sister Rachel if more convenient.
+If your only medication is the contraceptive pill this review can be booked with Sister Rachel if more convenient.

 Prescribing of Gluten Free Items

 Patients who have been diagnosed with Coeliac disease by their hospital specialist can have some food items prescribed on the NHS.
 The list is limited and quantities are decided by the age of the patient.
 The document below can be downloaded and returned to the practice.

 Your GP won't usually give you a prescription for things like hay fever, colds, aches & pains & sunburn.
 You can get advice & buy over-the-counter medicines from a pharmacy without an appointment, saving you time & freeing GP slots for those who need them.

 The practice will deal with any request to convert a private prescription to a NHS prescription on an individual basis.
 You should not assume that the NHS will cover the cost of medication issued by a private provider unless you were being seen by them under an NHS contract.

 Not all private prescriptions can be converted to NHS as we will need to wait for a consultant letter and check that the prescribing is in line with local NHS guidance.

 Please allow two full working days for your request to be dealt with.